Are you a finance expert thinking of immigrating and finding a finance job in Canada?

-- Prayerfully open up to your spouse about your dreams and aspirations because his / her support would go a long way in helping you achieve success.
+- Prayerfully, open up to your spouse about your dreams and aspirations because his / her support would go a long way in helping you achieve success.

 - The greatest advice is to believe in yourself.
 If people have achieved it, you too can.

-I belong to the South-South region of Nigeria, Delta state to be precise.
-Life was going on great.
 However, my husband and I always wanted to immigrate to a developed country for better career prospects and a better life for our kids.

 I researched the process and actively started preparing my documents in June 2017 so we could immigrate to Canada.

-Anyone who googles and joins this forum will have the same access to unlimited resources which was most beneficial to me in successfully completing the Canadian immigration process.
+You will have the same access to unlimited resources which was most beneficial to me in successfully completing the Canadian immigration process.

 The forum hosts Nigerians worldwide who are currently in the process and those who have already immigrated.

 Interested persons are encouraged to read the forum from page 0 and questions which have not been previously answered can be asked with responses obtained almost immediately.